 Introduction to PostgreSQL NATURAL JOIN

-In the simple terms, the join is where two or more tables are joined and as a result, we will get the new set of rows for combined columns requested for each of the tables.
-A join operation is one that creates an implicit join clause on the common columns for the tables which we have defined in the join clause.
+PostgreSQL NATURAL JOIN In simple terms, the join is where two or more tables are joined, and as a result, we will get the new set of rows for combined columns requested for each table.
+A joint operation creates an implicit join clause on the common columns for the tables that we have defined in the join clause.
 A Join operation actually creates a temporary table for a set of rows to work on two or more tables.
-The tables defined in the join clause should have at least one common column and the common columns should have a relation between them.
+The tables defined in the join clause should have at least one common column, and the common columns should have a relation between them.

-Explanation: The table_name_1 and table_name_2 are the two tables on which we are performing a joining to get the combined result for the columns having the same name in both tables.
-The table_name_1 is generally read as a left (first) table and The table_name_2 is generally read right (second) table.
+Explanation: The table_name_1 and table_name_2 are the two tables on which we perform a joining to get the combined result for the columns having the same name in both tables.
+The table_name_1 is generally read as a left (first) table, and The table_name_2 is generally read right (second) table.

 Joins in PostgreSQL NATURAL JOIN